Project Dragonfly For China Exists, Confirms Google Executive Keith Enright In Senate Hearing

-A Google executive has confirmed the existence of a project codenamed Dragonfly, reports of which surfaced last month, VentureBeat has reported.
+A Google executive has confirmed the existence of a project code-named Dragonfly, reports of which surfaced last month, VentureBeat has reported.

 Project Dragonfly refers to Google’s rumored plan to launch a search engine in China that would block search terms and sensitive websites prohibited by the Chinese government.

 The project is speculated to be Google’s attempt to return to China.
-Google exited mainland China eight years ago after clashing with Beijing over issues on search result censorships and a cyberattack on Gmail users.
+Google exited mainland China eight years ago after clashing with Beijing over issues on search result censorship and a cyberattack on Gmail users.
 Besides Google, other sites being blocked in China are Facebook, Instagram and Twitter.

 Google chief privacy officer Keith Enright confirmed during a Wednesday Senate hearing that the search engine giant is indeed working on Project Dragonfly, albeit he did not say what the project covers.

-Enright also said that Google is not close to launch a search tool in China, and that if it would indeed launch, he and his team would be very actively engaged in it to make sure it goes through proper privacy review process.
+Enright also said that Google is not close to launch the search tool in China, and that if it would indeed launch, he and his team would be very actively engaged in it to make sure it goes through proper privacy review process.

 Several senators questioned Enright about the project during the hearing of the Senate Committee on Commerce, Energy, and Transportation on consumer data privacy protections.
 Representatives from Apple, Amazon, Twitter, Charter Communications, and AT&T, were also at the meeting.